Stable Restoration and Separation of Approximately Sparse Signals: Introduction

 The remainder of the paper is organized as follows.
 In \fref{sec:priorart}, we briefly summarize the relevant prior art.
 Our new recovery algorithms and corresponding recovery guarantees are presented in \fref{sec:mainresults}.
-An alternative set of recovery guarantees obtained through the RIP framework and a comparison to existing recovery guarantees are provided in \fref{sec:discussion}.
+A set of alternative recovery guarantees obtained through the restricted isometry property (RIP) framework and a comparison to existing recovery guarantees are provided in \fref{sec:discussion}.
 The application examples are shown in \fref{sec:application}, and we conclude in \fref{sec:conclusions}.
+All proofs are relegated to the appendices.